 Analysis and running queries are popular ways to use star schemas.
 Star schemas simplify the types of queries you use by having fewer connections or joins between the tables within the schema data model.
 This enhances query development and allows queries to be completed more quickly.

 Business intelligence projects commonly deploy the star schema data model to simplify queries and efficiently organize data.
-Star schema is the recommended model to use when developing on Power BI due to its efficient performance capabilities and ability to simplify Data Analysis Expressions (DAX).
+Star schema is the recommended model to use when developing for Power BI due to its efficient performance capabilities and ability to simplify Data Analysis Expressions (DAX).

 The benefits you gain from the essential characteristics and overall structure of star schema often apply when limited maintenance and enhanced performance are the main focus.
 Companies or organizations frequently handling inventory, finances, or marketing analysis often opt to use star schema for their data marts and data warehouses.